josephbeuysmum/Dertisch/README.md

 		}
 	}

 `DTMaitreD`'s start up routine includes a call to its own `registerStaff()` function, which is where the app's required kitchen and restaurant staff must be registered.
-Extend `DTMaitreD` to implement this function:
+Extend `DTMaitreD` implementing `DTMaitreDExtensionProtocol` to utilise this function:

 	extension DTMaitreD: DTMaitreDExtensionProtocol {
 		public func registerStaff(with key: String) {